meysann/meysann/README.md

 - 🌱 I’m currently learning **Kubernetes** and **Terraform** in depth.
 - 💬 Ask me about **Linux, Bash scripting, and Docker**.
 - 📫 How to reach me: [meysam.mp1993@gmail.com]
-- ⚡ Fun fact: [A fun, non-technical fact about you]

 ---